vmware/dscr-for-vmware/Documentation/vSphereNodes.md

 $dscConfig = New-VmwDscConfiguration @splat
 ```

-Here each resource loses the previously mandatory Server and Credentials Parameter and instead the connection is retrieved from the **vSphereNode** Name.
+Here each **VMware.vSphere** DSC Resource loses the previously mandatory Server and Credentials Parameters and instead the connection is retrieved from the **vSphereNode** Name.
 Note that the **vSphereNode** keyword opening bracket '{' must be placed on the same row as the keyword or else a parsing error is triggered.

 ## DSC Configuration with multiple Nodes Example
 ```powershell